deeppavlov/chatsky/docs/source/user_guides/user_functions.rst

 Standard conditions
 ===================

-There is a set of `standard condition functions <../api/dff.script.conditions.std_conditions>`_ defined.
+There is a set of `standard script condition functions <../api/dff.script.conditions.std_conditions>`_ defined.

 Exceptions in conditions
 ========================